 For a look at the origins of the Fifty Fathoms, for it from this that the new MIL-SPEC needs to be understood, click here on this link to read an earlier post about a rare early sample from 1954-1955.

-The one in my earlier post was one without the water-tightness indicator (as I mentioned in that post, the number of Fifty Fathom variants means that it is a serious work of scholarship to know its full history), but this new one is based on Blancpain’s then head Jean Jacques Fiechter incorporation of something he deemed a necessity for the safety of the diverss – a circular water-ttightness indicator that would change from white to red as a warning if liquid was leaking into the watch case.
+The one in my earlier post was one without the water-tightness indicator (as I mentioned in that post, the number of Fifty Fathom variants means that it is a serious work of scholarship to know its full history), but this new one is based on Blancpain’s then head Jean Jacques Fiechter incorporation of something he deemed a necessity for the safety of the divers – a circular water-tightness indicator that would change from white to red as a warning if liquid was leaking into the watch case.
 This feature was present in the MIL-SPEC 1 (for those who don’t know MILitary SPECification) model of 1957-58.

 Within a decade of its launch, Blancpain’s Fifty Fathoms had been adopted by a few specialist oceanographic exploration and research organisations.
 Most famously, Jacques Cousteau selected the Fifty Fathoms as the dive watch of choice for his 1956 Cannes Film Festival Palme d’Or winning ‘Le monde du silence’ (The Silent World).